 The complimentary Priority Pass memberships offered with credit cards are Priority Pass Select memberships.
 While the name is the same across the board, the access and guest policies differ for each card.

 Of the cards providing a complimentary Priority Pass membership, the Chase Sapphire Reserve® and The Ritz-Carlton Rewards® Credit Card used to offer the most flexible guest policies, allowing you to bring unlimited guests into the lounge for free.
-This policy is changing, however, and from 08/26/2018 cardmembers will only be allowed 2x guests.
+This policy changed in 2018, however, and cardmembers are now only allowed 2x guests.

-Other cards offering generous policies include The Platinum Card® from American Express (Terms Apply) and its business counterpart The Business Platinum® Card from American Express (Terms Apply), and the Citi Prestige® Card all allow cardholders 2 free guests, with additional guests priced at $27 per person.
+Other cards offering generous policies include The Platinum Card® from American Express and its business counterpart The Business Platinum Card® from American Express, and the Citi Prestige® Card all allow cardholders 2 free guests, with additional guests priced at $32 per person.
+Enrollment is required for select Amex benefits.

 The Amex Platinum offers the best lounge access of the lot, throwing in access to Delta SkyClub lounges (when traveling on Delta) and the Amex Centurion Lounge network on top of the Priority Pass membership.
 To see a full list of lounge access and guest policies by card, we’ve put together a post comparing the best cards for lounge access which offers a comprehensive breakdown for each card.